-Hector Salgado, Executive Director
+Hector Salgado, Former Executive Director View Press Release

-Lindsay Holland, Associate Director
+Lindsay Holland, Acting Executive Director

 Lindsay began working with AAS-C as the SAC* (Substance Abuse Centers) Program Coordinator in 2010.
 She fulfilled the role of CTR Program Coordinator from 2011 until 2013, at which time she accepted the role as Director of Prevention.
 She moved forward to the role of Associate director in 2016.
 Lindsay graduated from the University of Richmond with a BA in Psychology and holds a Graduate Certificate in Substance Abuse and Clinical Counseling from East Carolina University.
 She has also completed extended Graduate level courses in Nonprofit Management at North Carolina State University.
 Lindsay enjoys the challenges and rewards of working in the non-profit sector and is particularly passionate about prevention-based services.

 Contact Lindsay at [email protected] or 919-834-2437 ext 1002

 Tiffany Hickman, SAC* (Substance Abuse Centers) Program Coordinator